assen-totin/cdn/README.md

 ### Download

 Set the Mongo filter in the configuration option `cdn_mongo_filter`.
-It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.
+It may have up to two `%s` placeholders - the first will be filled with the file ID and the second - with the authorisation value.

+NB: The parameter value must be a valid a JSON.
+You must escape all double quotes when putting the string in the Nginx configuration!

-The default filter is `{'file_id': '%s', 'auth_value': '%s'}`.
+The default filter is `{"file_id": "%s", "auth_value": "%s"}`.

 ### Delete